-Meets applicable state and local requirements for type of device that the vendor is providing
+Meets applicable state and local requirements for type of device that the vendor is providing b.
+Provision of Case Management Services to Waiver Participants.
+Indicate how case management is furnished to waiver participants (select one):

 Verification of Provider Qualifications Entity Responsible for Verification: